- Home

 How can I report changes to my Universal Credit?

-You can report a change by logging on to your Universal Credit online claimant journal.
-For more advice on reporting changes that affect your benefits, visit the government’s Universal Credit website.
+Report changes through your Universal Credit online journal.
+For more advice, visit the government’s Universal Credit website.

 - Money, benefits and wellbeing advice home